 Are you looking to rent coworking space in Toronto’s most desirable downtown locations?
-The Professional Center offers a wide range of options and support for coworking in the Financial District.
+The Professional Centre offers a wide range of options and support for coworking in the Financial District.

 Open vs Private Office Space: Which is Best for My Business?

 The last decade has given rise to the Googleization of offices.
 A focus on collaboration and freeform thought has lead to companies shifting to the open office format.
 But are open offices better than private?
 It depends on your business & needs.

 In this article, we weigh the pros and cons of each.

 The coworking explosion saw a dramatic shift towards open office spaces in all sorts of businesses.
 Cubicle walls melted away, opening up to create collaborative workspaces.